OpenSourceJesus/HolyBlender/README.md

 Then run 'sudo apt -y install make' to install make.

+Now, run 'cd Unity2Many' to change directory to Unity2Many.

-Next, run 'make install_UnityToBevy' to install the required parts to translate a Unity project to a bevy project.
-To install the parts for any of the other tools like BlenderPlugin, UnityToUnreal, or KritaToBlender, run 'make install_' and then add the name of the tool to run as one command.
+Next, run 'make install_BlenderPlugin' to install the required parts to use BlenderPlugin.
+To install the parts for any of the other tools like UnityToUnreal UnityToBevy, or KritaToBlender, run 'make install_' and then add the name of the tool to run as one command.

 ## Requirements
 Currently, only Linux operating systems are supported.
 Testing has only been done on Ubuntu 23.10 and Ubuntu 24.04.